stefbowerman/z-theme/README.md

 ### SCSS Development

 All styling is done via the scss files located in the `/src/_styles` directory.
 There is a gulp task that compiles these and outputs them to the `/src/styles` directory.
 Only compiled files should end up in this directory.
 The reason for the 2 source directories is that by default, Slate watches for file changes in `/src/styles` and runs it's own task.
 We get around this by creating a new underscore-prefixed directory where we can apply our own watcher.
 Navigate to `/gulp/tasks/styles.js` if you need to make adjustments to the task.

+#### Notes
+- Turning off "prefer-destructing" because I have no idea how it works.